CLB56/tips_and_tricks/vim.md

 To create a breakpoint with ipdb and get access to the step by step mode :
 ipdb.set_trace(context=5)

-To open the terminal in a vertical split (and get the source code and the debugging console in the same screen) :vert term
+To open the terminal in a vertical split (and get the source code and the debugging console in the same screen)
+:vert term
-To come back to a vim buffer without exiting the terminal, i didn't find anu other solution that to enable the mouse
+To come back to a vim buffer without exiting the terminal, i didn't find any other solution that to enable the mouse

 Once in ipdb shell, execute the code till the next embed(), to come back to ipython shell.